Monash-FIT3170/2025W1-HansRoslinger/Documentation/Maintenance Plan.md

 # What is HansRoslinger?

-HansRoslinger is a gestured-based presentation tool that allows individuals to create, upload and present datasets and images, with the unique ability of being able to present with their webcam positioned behind the data being presented, and being able to manipulate the data using built-in custom gestures.
+HansRoslinger is a gestured-based presentation tool that allows individuals to create, upload and present datasets and Images, with the unique ability of being able to present with their webcam positioned behind the data being presented, and being able to manipulate the data using built-in custom gestures.

 The purpose of HansRoslinger is to make the process of presenting information as engaging as possible to the audience, and as intuitive as possible to the presenter.
 Bygone are the days of mindlessly clicking through a powerpoint presentation, with only your voice or a small video of you in the corner.
 HansRoslinger quite literally puts the presentation right in your fingertips.